-144w101

-THE SINGER MANUFACTURING COMPANY

 To all whom it may concern:

 The placing or renewal of the name "Singer" (Reg.
 U. S. Pat.
-Off.) or any of the trade marks of The Singer Manufacturing Company on any machine that has been repaired, rebuilt, reconditioned or altered in any way whatsoever outside a Singer factory or an authorized Singer agency is forbidden.
+Off.) or any of the trade marks of The Singer Manufacturing Company on any machine that has been repaired, rebuilt, reconditioned, or altered in any way whatsoever outside a Singer factory or an authorized Singer agency is forbidden.
+THE IMPORTANCE OF USING GENUINE SINGER PARTS AND NEEDLES IN SINGER MACHINES The successful operation of Singer machines can only be assured if genuine Singer parts and needles are used.
+Supplies are available at all Singer Shops for the Manufacturing Trade and mail orders will receive prompt attention.

-Purchasing of Parts and Needles

-Supplies of parts and needles for Singer machines can be purchased at any Singer Shop for the Manufacturing Trade or ordered by mail.
-If orders are sent by mail, money or a post office order covering their value, including postage, should be enclosed and the order will then be promptly filled and forwarded by mail or express.

 Genuine Singer Needles should be used in Singer Machines.
 These Needles and their Containers are marked with the Company's Trade Mark "SIMANCO."
-1

-Needles in Containers marked

-"For Singer Machines"

-are not Singer made needles.
+1 Needles in Containers marked "For Singer Machines" are not Singer made needles.

-DESCRIPTION MACHINE 144w101 is a single-needle lock stitch machine with compound feed and high-lift alternating pressers.
-It is used for automobile upholstering, tarpaulins, awnings and similar work.
+DESCRIPTION MACHINE 144WSV36 is a single-needle lock stitch machine with compound feed and high-lift alternating pressers.
+It is used for tarpaulins, awnings, automobile upholstering, and similar work.
 It has a high arm with a working space of 10 inches at the right of the needle.
-Speed The maximum speed recommended for this machine is 1500 revolutions per minute, when permitted by the nature of the material being sewn.
-The machine should be run slower than the maximum speed until the parts which are in movable contact have become glazed by their action on each other.
-When the machine is in operation, the balance wheel should turn over toward the operator.
-Needles Needles for this machine are of Class and Variety 7x3, for cloth, and are made in sizes 21, 22, 23, 24, 25, 26 and 27.
+MACHINE 144WSV37 is similar to Machine 144WSV36 but has a longer arm with a working space of 20 inches at the right of the needle.
+It is used for stitching tarpaulins, awnings, automobile door panels, and similar work.
+MACHINE 144WSV38 is the same as the 144WSV37 machine but has a longer arm, with a working space of 30 inches at the right of the needle.
+Has hand wheel at front of machine for convenience of operator.
+Speed The maximum speed recommended for these machines is 1500 revolutions per minute, when permitted by the nature of the material being sewn.
+The machines should be run slower than the maximum speed until the parts which are in movable contact have become glazed by their action on each other.
+When the machines are in operation, the balance wheel should turn over toward the operator.
+Needles Needles for the above machines are of Class and Variety 7x3, for cloth, made in sizes 21,22,23,24,25,26 and 27, or 7x19 for panel work, made in sizes 22,23,24,25 and 27.
 The size of the needle to be used should be determined by the size of the thread, which must pass freely through the eye of the needle.
 If rough or uneven thread is used, or if it passes with difficulty through the eye of the needle, the successful use of the machine will be interfered with.
-Orders for needles must specify the quantity required, the size number, also the class and variety numbers separated by the letter \mathbf{x} .
-The following is an example of an intelligible order:
+Orders for needles must specify the QUANTITY required, the SIZE number, also the CLASS and VARIETY numbers separated by the letter ${\tt x.}$ The following is an example of an intelligible order: